cbeiraod/scripts/README.md

   -bgs_study_old.cc: Background study
   -bgs_study.cc: Started to rewrite previous code, with some improvements and in oo style.
 Not finished yet -spin_study.cc: Generate plots for some of the variables

+LHEtoAODSIM:
+  Scripts for producing AODSIM output from LHE files, created when working on the stau-stau analysis